oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * Specify how each option applicable to a type affects serialized values
 * Specify any validation requirements defined for that format

-Data formats are either "schemaless" or "schema-required".
-Serialization rules for schemaless formats such as JSON, CBOR, and XML should maintain independence of serialization and validation.
-As an example, the rules for converting XML elements and attributes into an API instance should not depend on the information model.
-Rules for schema-required data formats such as RFC 791-style field layouts, Protobuf, and Avro should facilitate separation of serialization and validation to the extent practical.

-## 4.1 JSON Serialization
+## 4.1 Verbose JSON Serialization
-The following serialization rules are used to represent JADN data types in a human-friendly JSON format.
+The following serialization rules represent JADN data types in a human-readable JSON format using name-value encoding for tabular data.

 * When using JSON serialization, instances of JADN types without a format option listed in this section MUST be serialized as: